About Electric Vehicles – EVs – Electric Cars

 What is it?

-- A ‘pure’ electric vehicle is powered by an electric motor, which takes its energy from an onboard battery.
+- A ‘pure’ electric car is powered by an electric motor, which takes its energy from an onboard battery.
 You plug the car in to the mains to recharge the battery.

 Benefits of Electric Cars